awh35/crypto_tsa/README.md

 ## 2. GARCH Modelling
 This notebook contains a simple implementation of the classical GARCH model for heteroskedastic returns series.
-It is evaluated statistically across time.
+It is fitted and evaluated statistically across time.

 ## 3. Neural Network Heteroskedastic Regression